tiagofilipe12/GSoC17/Journal/Week_3.md

 ```

-So, the output is NDJSON like file, following the phylosophy of other
+So, the output is NDJSON like file, following the philosophy of other
 `bionode` modules.

+ This was part of pull request [#57](https://github.com/bionode/bionode-watermill/pull/57/files)
+ that became deprecated later with pull request [#62](https://github.com/bionode/bionode-watermill/pull/62).

 ## What can be improved?

 - [ ] We need to check bionode-ncbi behavior within bionode-watermill since its
 outputs are being generated outside `./data`, the expected main output
 directory.
-- [ ] Output should include the actual files that are the input and output
+- [x] Output should include the actual files that are the input and output
 (resolvedInput and resolvedOutput).
-- [ ] It should be added the 'command' that is run by each task.
+- [x] It should be added the 'command' that is run by each task.
-- [ ] Also it should be improved the visualization of which tasks run in
+- [x] Also it should be improved the visualization of which tasks run in
 parallel or one after another.
 What are the relationships between tasks.